5 Best Materials for Reusable Water Bottles Ranked & Explained

 2nd Place: Glass

 I have a soft spot for glass, not just for water bottles but for pitchers, mugs, and anything else that holds a drink.
+Honestly, if stainless steel didn’t exist, glass would take the top spot for me without question.

-Think about it—chemistry labs rely on glass for experiments.
+Think about it – chemistry labs rely on glass for experiments.
 Why?
 Because even though it’s technically a chemical itself, it doesn’t react with anything.
 It keeps everything pure and untainted.

 That same quality makes it a perfect material for water bottles.
 No weird tastes, no leaching, just clean, crisp water the way it’s meant to be.